zhuyi2024/embedded-services/docs/power-policy.md

 Directs the device to start providing power at the specified power.
 If successfull the device will enter the `Provider` state

 #### `Disconnect`
-Directs the device to stop providing or consuming and enter the `Attached` state.
+Directs the device to stop providing or consuming and enter the `Idle` state.

 ### Comms Messages
 These messages are used to communicate through the comms serivce.